pivotal/docs-tap/scst-scan/observing.hbs.md

       url: ssh://git@github.com:sample/repo.git
 ```

-**Workaround:** This problem happens in Supply Chain Security Tools - Scan `v1.2.0` when you use a Grype Scanner ScanTemplates earlier than `v1.2.0`, because this is a deprecated path.
+**Workaround:** This problem happens in SCST - Scan `v1.2.0` when you use a Grype Scanner ScanTemplates earlier than `v1.2.0`, because this is a deprecated path.
 To fix this problem, upgrade your Grype Scanner deployment to `v1.2.0` or later.
 See [Upgrading Supply Chain Security Tools - Scan](upgrading.md#upgrade-to-1-2-0) for step-by-step instructions.

-#### <a id="supply-chain-stops"></a> Resolving a Supply Chain that is blocked by failing scans
+#### <a id="supply-chain-stops"></a> Resolving failing scans that block a Supply Chain

 If the Supply Chain is not progressing due to CVEs found in either the SourceScan or ImageScan, see the CVE triage workflow in [Out of the Box Supply Chain with Testing and Scanning](../scc/ootb-supply-chain-testing-scanning.hbs.md#a-idcve-triage-workflowa-cve-triage-workflow).